eficode-academy/rf-advanced-web-katas/exercises/06-datepicker.md

 <br />

 Next, we're going to handle selecting a date for our `Date` field.
 It's a read-only field, so we're not able to to simply type in our wanted date.
-Clicking a date in a datepacker is very easy to do for a human, but there are several things to consider when automating it.
+Clicking a date in a datepicker is very easy to do for a human, but there are several things to consider when automating it.

 This time, we're not really typing anything, but we're